Note:

 • Reporting suspicions of modern slavery, identified through transaction monitoring and suspicious behaviours in our branches.

-• Recruiting colleagues in a responsible way, providing training, decent work and a living wage, and promoting channels for speaking up and whistleblowing.
+• Recruiting colleagues in a responsible way; providing training, decent work and a living wage; and promoting channels for speaking up and whistleblowing.

 Supporting colleagues’ rights

-• Providing our colleagues with a safe and healthy work environment that is free from discrimination
+• Providing our colleagues with a safe and healthy work environment that is free from discrimination.

 • Supporting our colleagues’ right to freedom of association and collective bargaining.

 Our Labour Rights Standard provides further detail on our commitment to protect and promote labour rights for all colleagues at Nationwide.
+More information on our approach to supporting colleagues can also be found in our Environmental, Social and Governance disclosures.

 Listening to colleagues

-We support, promote and encourage our colleagues to speak up whenever they witness or experience actual or potential wrongdoing or misconduct, and want them to feel confident to do so without fear of retaliation.
-We have arrangements in place for employees, contingent workers, work placement students and any other party with whom we have a business relationship, to raise concerns.
-We also encourage our suppliers to share their concerns, as outlined in our supplier policies.
-For all parties, these can be raised confidentially or anonymously (if preferred) via a range of whistleblowing channels, including an online portal and mobile app, hosted by an independent third party.
+We support, promote, and encourage our colleagues to speak up whenever they witness or experience actual or potential misconduct, wrongdoing, or unacceptable behaviour; and we want them to feel confident to do so without fear of retaliation.
+We have arrangements in place for employees, contractors, and temporary workers across the Group to raise concerns, as outlined in our Nationwide sub-group Whistleblowing Policy Statement and Virgin Money Whistleblowing Policy Statement, PDF 197KB (opens in a new window).
+We also encourage our suppliers to share their concerns, as outlined in our Nationwide sub-group supplier whistleblowing guidance, PDF 429KB (opens in a new window), and Virgin Money supplier code of conduct, PDF 1.3MB (opens in a new window).

 Supporting communities